mathworks-ref-arch/matlab-spark-api/Documentation/SparkApiRef.md

   Example:

       % C1 is a column
-      % C2 is a numeric value, logical value, or another column
+      % C2 is a numeric, logical or string value, or another column

       % Compare column with a constant value and another column newCol = C1.equalTo(0.01);